 - Early onset (within minutes of the event): Pain/discomfort around the ear, hearing impairment (muffled hearing), Fatigue, feeling lightheaded, dizziness, nausea

 - Medium onset (hours to days after the event): Tinnitus, Hyperacusis, Dysacusis

 - Late onset: Anxiety, Phobic Anxiety, Depression

-Factory workers, machinery workers and other workers on construction sites may be exposed to sudden, loud unexpected sounds that can cause hearing damage if the correct protective gear is not worn.
+Factory workers, machinery workers and other workers on construction sites may be exposed to sudden, loud unexpected sounds.
+Therefore, this can cause hearing damage if the correct protective gear is not worn.